asiryan/Cuboid_Conjecture_1/README.md

 Valery Asiryan, 2025
 asiryanvalery@gmail.com

+## Extra
+[EllipticCurves](https://github.com/asiryan/EllipticCurves) — .NET library for studying and working with elliptic curves (with LMFDB integration).

 ## Feedback
 If you spot an error, a gap, or a way to strengthen the proof, please let me know — I’d be grateful for any feedback or corrections.